croach/django-simple-rest/README.rst

 If you want to use a form to validate the data in a REST request (e.g., a POST to create a new resource) you can run into some problems using Django's ModelForm class.
 Specifically, let's assume that you have a model that has several optional attributes with default values specified.
 If you send a request to create a new instance of this class but only include data for a handful of the optional attributes, you'd expect that the form object you create would not fail validation since saving the object would mean that the new record would simply end up with the default values for the missing attributes.
 This is, however, not the case with Django's ModelForm class.
 It is expecting to see all of the data in every request and will fail if any is missing.

-To solve this issue, the _________ framework provides a ``ModelForm`` class in ``rest.forms`` that inherits from Django's ``ModelForm`` and initializes the incoming request with the default values from the underlying model object for any missing attributes.
+To solve this issue, the Simple REST framework provides a ``ModelForm`` class in ``rest.forms`` that inherits from Django's ``ModelForm`` and initializes the incoming request with the default values from the underlying model object for any missing attributes.
 This allows the form validation to work correctly and for the new object to be saved with only a portion of the full set of attributes sent within the request.
 To use the class, simply import it instead of the normal Django ``ModelForm`` and have your form class inherit from it instead of Django's.

 ########
 Upcoming